isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Launch of Singapore's First Green Plan</h2>
-            <p>The Singapore Green Plan (SGP) is Singapore's first environmental blueprint.
+            <p>The Singapore Green Plan is Singapore's first environmental blueprint.
 Released in May 1992 by ENV, its objective is to ensure that Singapore could develop an economic growth model that does not compromise its environment.</p>
           </div>
         </div>
       </div>